University Of Cape Town

 UCT is an inclusive and engaged research-intensive African university that inspires creativity through outstanding achievements in learning, discovery and citizenship; enhancing the lives of its students and staff, advancing a more equitable and sustainable social order and influencing the global higher education landscape.

-The University of Cape Town (UCT) is South Africa’s oldest university, and is one of Africa’s leading teaching and research institutions.
+The University of Cape Town (UCT) is South Africa’s oldest university and is one of Africa’s leading teaching and research institutions.
+University of cape town address

 The birth of an institution